Jeremy Ryan

-Jeremy Ryan, referred to by conservatives media as “Segway Boy”, is an Antifa protester.
+Jeremy Ryan, referred to by conservatives media as “Segway Boy”, is an American protester and NFT artist.
 In 2011, he was called "the face of the Wisconsin Capitol Protests" which included the Capitol Occupation, the movement that some claim inspired the Occupy movement.
 He is also known widely under his trade name of NFT Demon.
 The protests were against Scott Walker's Act 10.
 Ryan became notable during his frequent protests at the Wisconsin State Capitol in Madison.
 He often used a segway vehicle to get around the capitol, earning him the name, “Segway Jeremy”.
 Ryan is the founding director of Defending Wisconsin Political Action Committee, that took part in the attempt to recall Governor Scott Walker in 2011–2012.
-Ryan is most known for his continuous protests against Wisconsin Department of Administration's rules prohibiting the use of signs in the rotunda.
+Ryan was first known for his continuous protests against Wisconsin Department of Administration's rules prohibiting the use of signs in the rotunda.
 The rules were later revoked.
 He supports marijuana legalization.

 Personal life

 Ryan moved to Madison, Wisconsin after graduating high school.

 Ryan ran a business called Cells R' Us Global Wholesaling and Consulting.
 He was also the owner of a window tinting shop called Tint Tek Window Tinting.

-In 2021, after moving to Portland, Oregon Ryan became the developer of a cryptocurrency called Jaildoge.
-He later became a NFT artist under the name NFT Demon, becoming the largest artist on the Binance Smart Chain and having the first NFTs on that chain to be owned by rapper Eminem.